Updated:

 Share the SOC 2 report (or permitted sections under NDA), since it typically contains management’s assertion, the system description, the auditor’s report, and the tests of controls and results rather than a standalone “controls list” document.

-Start with a clear system scope, then map CC1–CC9 to your current controls and write down the evidence source and owner for each control so collection work starts early and stays consistent across the audit window.
+Start with a clear system scope when working toward becoming SOC 2 compliant, then map CC1–CC9 to your current controls and write down the evidence source and owner for each control so collection work starts early and stays consistent across the audit window.

 Check the system and services in scope, the Trust Services Criteria included, the audit period, and the complementary user entity controls (CUECs) section, since CUECs describe controls the customer is expected to operate for the report’s assurance to hold.